AlekSi/talos-rfcs/001-software-supply-chain-integrity.md

 ## Assumptions

-* Any human or computer involved in the supply chain is compromised
+* Any human or computer involved in the supply chain is compromised // what?
 * All systems managed by a single party (IT, third parties) are compromised
-* Any code or binaries controlled by one system or party are compromised
+* Any code or binaries controlled by one system or party are compromised // what?
 * All memory of all internet-connected computers is visible to the adversary
 * Any logging or backups that are not signed are tampered with
 * Adversary wields a "zero-click" "Zero-Day" exploit for any system